Country selection

 Per GIN-7, the sponsor must maintain a Certificate of Analysis to document the identity, purity, and strength of the IP(s) to be used in the clinical trial.

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which states that the investigational product (IP) must be coded and labeled in a manner that protects the blinding, if applicable.
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which states that the investigational product (IP) must be coded and labeled in a manner that protects the blinding, if applicable.
 The IPs must also be suitably packaged in a manner that will prevent contamination and unacceptable deterioration during transport and storage.

 Supply, Storage, and Handling Requirements